Cleaning indoor sewage spills

-- Keep children and pets out of the area until clean-up has been completed.
+- Keep children and pets out of the area.

 - Wear rubber gloves and boots.

-- Wash your hands thoroughly and launder clothes separately after completing the clean-up.
+- Wash your hands thoroughly and launder clothes separately after clean-up.

-- Remove all furniture, loose rugs, and so on from the area.
+- Remove all furniture, loose rugs, etc. from the area.

-- Saturated wall-to-wall carpeting (and the pad) usually cannot be adequately cleaned.
-They should be removed, wrapped in plastic, and taken to a transfer station or sanitary landfill.
-If you decide to keep the carpeting, hire a licensed carpet cleaning company to steam clean and disinfect the carpet.
+- Saturated wall-to-wall carpeting (and pad) should be removed, wrapped in plastic, and taken to a transfer station or sanitary landfill.
+If you wish to keep carpeting, hire a licensed carpet cleaning company to steam clean and disinfect carpet.

-- All hard surfaces, such as linoleum, hardwood floors, concrete, wood moldings, wood, and metal furniture, and on should be thoroughly cleaned with hot water and a mild detergent (dish detergent), and then rinsed with a bleach solution by mixing one tablespoon of liquid household bleach to one gallon of water.
-Let the surface air dry.
+- All hard surfaces such as linoleum, hardwood floors, concrete, wood moldings, wood, and metal furniture, etc. should be cleaned with hot water and mild detergent (dish soap), and then rinsed with a bleach solution: one tbsp of liquid household bleach to one gallon of water.
+Let air dry.

-- Remove and replace plaster, plasterboard, and lath that have been saturated and are soft to the touch.
-If the surface has been wetted, clean as you would a hard surface, but do not saturate the plaster.
+- Remove and replace saturated and soft to the touch plaster, plasterboard, and lath.
+If only the surface is wet, clean as you would a hard surface, but do not saturate.

-- Disinfect clean-up mops, brooms, and brushes with the bleach solution.
+- Disinfect clean-up mops, brooms, and brushes with bleach solution.

-- Increase air circulation to reduce odors and mold growth—open all windows and doors.
-The use of fans and heaters may speed this process.
+- Increase air circulation to reduce odors and mold growth: open windows and doors and/or use fans and heaters to speed this process.